+- ECO 215 Survey of Economics

 - GEN 213 World Religions

 - GEN 223 Political Science

-- MGT 262 Introduction to Small Business Management

 - MGT 462 Small Business Entrepreneurs

 - MKT 450 Global Marketing

 - MKT 452 Advertising

 - MKT 456 Consumer Behavior

-Bachelor of Business Administration in Internet Marketing and Entrepreneurship
+Bachelor of Business Administration

+Specialization: Internet Marketing and Entrepreneurship

-The Bachelor of Business Administration in Internet Marketing and Entrepreneurship (BBA-IME) program is designed to provide students with knowledge and skills to apply business principles and management practices with specialization in internet marketing and entrepreneurship.
+The Bachelor of Business Administration with a specialization in Internet Marketing and Entrepreneurship is designed to provide students with knowledge and skills to apply business principles and management practices with specialization in internet marketing and entrepreneurship.
 The program covers current business practices in modern business organizations with knowledge of the current practice.

-- Demonstrate the use of effective oral and written communication and professional presentations - Explain the importance of leadership, organizational culture, human relationships in organizations, and the importance of integrity and professional ethics in a business setting - Identify and analyze managerial and organizational information needs using qualitative tools, quantitative tools, and information technologies to assist in business organization decision making - Apply the four management principles of planning, organizing, leading, and controlling in business operations - Describe the design, development, and implement strategies that enhance the marketing of products and services
+- Demonstrate the use of effective oral and written communication and professional presentations - Explain the importance of leadership, organizational culture, human relationships in organizations, and the importance of integrity and professional ethics in a business setting - Identify and analyze managerial and organizational information needs using qualitative tools, quantitative tools, and information technologies to assist in business organization decision making - Apply the four management principles of planning, organizing, leading, and controlling in business operations

+Describe the design, development, and implementation strategies that enhance the marketing of products and services

-The Bachelor of Business Administration in Internet Marketing and Entrepreneurship degree requires completion of 120-semester credits of coursework, which includes 30 credits of General Education courses, 6 credits of Business Administration courses, 9 credits of General Elective courses, and 12 credits of Internet Marketing and Entrepreneurship Specialization courses.
+The Bachelor of Business Administration with a specialization in Internet Marketing and Entrepreneurship requires the completion of 120 semester credits of coursework, which includes 33 credits of General Education courses, 66 credits of Business Administration courses, 9 credits of General Elective courses, and 12 credits of Internet Marketing and Entrepreneurship Specialization courses.